aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/01_inputoutput.md

 toc_sticky: true
 ---

-## Notation and terms
+## Notation Used in this Manual

 The input for critic2 is free-format and case-insensitive.
 Lines preceded by `#` are treated as comments.
 The input syntax is
-keyword-driven: the first word in any (non-blank) input line determines the task to be performed.
+keyword-driven: the first word in any (non-blank) input line determines the task to be carried out.

 In this manual, keywords are written in CAPS.
 Input variables are denoted using a suffix to indicate their type: a real number (`.r`), an integer (`.i`) or a string (`.s`).
-Almost anywhere that a number is expected, it is possible to use an arithmetic expression (see the `Arithmetic expressions, variables, and functions in critic2`_ section).
-If an arithmetic expression is required (and not merely optional), then quotes are used (for instance, "expr.s").
+Almost anywhere that a number is expected, it is possible to use an
+[arithmetic expression](/critic2/manual/arithmetics/).
+If an arithmetic expression is required (and not merely optional), then it should be given in either double or single quotes are used (for instance, "$1+$2").
 When several alternative keywords are possible, the or symbol (|) is used.
 Square brackets ([]) denote optional keywords and curly braces ({}) are used for grouping.

-Some of the sections in the rest of this manual contain an "additional options" subsection.
+Some of the sections in the rest of this manual contain a subsection describing additional options.
 These provide some independent keywords that control the behavior of critic2 and are meant to be used either before or after the keywords in the section in which they appear.
 For instance, NOSYMM can be used before CRYSTAL to deactivate the automatic calculation of the crystal symmetry:
 ~~~